Basics In Statistics Question And Answers

 • The greater the standard deviation, the greater the magnitude of dispersion

-• Lesser the standard deviation, a higher degree of uniformity of observation
+• The lesser the standard deviation, the higher the degree of uniformity of observation

 Question 9.
 Bar diagram/ charts.